-Based on allowable lead emissions, the maximum 3-month off-site modeled concentration was estimated to be as high as 0.24 ug/m, above the lead NAAQS of 0.15 ug/m.
-Further, based on actual lead emissions, the maximum 3-month off-site modeled concentration was estimated to be 0.17 ug/m, above the lead NAAQS of 0.15 ug/m.
-The lead standard is based upon exposure through all pathways (inhalation and ingestion) with an adequate margin of This document is a prepublication version, signed by EPA Administrator, Michael S. Regan on 12/22/2021.
-We have taken steps to ensure the accuracy of this version, but it is not the official version.

-safety to be protective of all sub-populations at risk, including and especially children.
+Based on allowable lead emissions. the maximum 3-month off-site modeled concentration was estimated to be as high as 0.24 ug/m3, above the lead NAAQS of 0.15 ug/m3.
+Further, based on actual lead emissions, the maximum 3-month off-site modeled concentration was estimated to be 0.17 ug/m3, above the lead NAAOS of 0.15 ug/m3.
+The lead standard is based upon exposure through all pathways (inhalation and ingestion) with an adequate margin of safety to be protective of all subpopulations at risk, including and especially children.
 Lead concentrations above the NAAQS increase the risk of developmental effects for children.
 While the Agency examined the potential risk from lead exposure by comparing ambient levels directly to the NAAQS, the noncancer risks predicted for this category from arsenic are also associated with developmental effects.
 Thus, while the Agency did not combine the risk of developmental effects from exposure to lead with the hazard index associated with exposure to arsenic, the Agency would expect the combined exposures and hazards to be greater than each of the individual exposures and hazards presented above.